 The Office of the Superintendent will assign independent investigators to investigate student complaints of sexual assault, sexual harassment, stalking, dating violence and domestic violence.
-Based on the results of the investigation, the Academy will take appropriate action consistent with its policy on Sexual Assault, Dating Violence, Domestic Violence, Stalking, Prevention Education, and Response Policy (Superintendent Instruction 2016-02, dated May 20, 2016), or its Policy Against Discrimination and Harassment, Including Sexual Harassment, of Midshipmen (Superintendent Instruction 2013-02 dated February 4, 2013).
+Based on the results of the investigation, the Academy will take appropriate action consistent with its policy on Reporting, investigating, and Resolving Complaints of Sexual Assault, Sexual or Gender-Based Harassment, Relationship Violence and Stalking against Midshipman (Superintendent Instruction 2018-05, dated May 31, 2018), or its Policy Against Discrimination and Harassment, Including Sexual Harassment, of Midshipmen (Superintendent Instruction 2013-02 dated February 4, 2013).